mitjafelicijan/abtts/README.md

 ## What does it do?

-- Converts text files into MP3 audiobook.
+- Converts text files into OGG audiobook.
-- Bakes ID3 tags and cover image to MP3 file.
+- Bakes metatags and cover image to OGG file.
 - Has a really awesome reading voice provided by [UnrealSpeech](https://unrealspeech.com/).